 [media-credit id=65 link=”http://www.nathaliehimmelrich.com” align=”aligncenter” width=”707″][/media-credit]

-Information about a new resource for bereaved mothers:
+Information about a new resource for bereaved parents:

 The community of the Grieving Parents Support (GPS) Network is currently creating a new resource for newly bereaved mothers and fathers.
-It will be a book called The First Year After the Loss of my Child and contains essays of bereaved mothers and fathers about the challenges they met and how they dealt with them.
+The book is called The First Year After the Loss of my Child and contains essays of bereaved mothers and fathers about the challenges they met and how they dealt with them.
 The book will be published in September 2017.
-If you’d like to stay informed, please subscribe here: http://grievingparents.net/free-updates/
+If you’d like to stay informed and hear about future projects you can join, please subscribe here: http://grievingparents.net/free-updates/

 To find out more about the project May We All Heal, please read here.

 Nathalie Himmelrich the author of a number of resource books for bereaved parents.
 As a relationship coach, grief recovery expert and bereaved mother herself she believes that relationships (intimate and to other support people) are the foundation for a healthy grieving experience.
 She is also the founder of the Grieving Parents Support (GPS) Network and the May We All Heal peer support group.